CCSA Statement on the Climate Change Committee’s 7th Carbon Budget Advice

 Notes to Editors

-Press Pack: Infographics and an animation accompanies the press release for use.
+Press Pack: Infographics and an animation accompany the press release for use.
 Download the press pack here.

 About the CCSA